-Use this method if your client device has a Wi-Fi Protected Setup button.
+Use this method if your client device has a WPS button.

-Step 1: Press the WPS button on the back panel of the router, as shown in the following figure.

-You can also keep the default WPS Status as Enabled and click the Add device button in Figure 4-2, then Choose "Press the button of the new device in two minutes" and click Connect.
-(Shown in the following figure)
+Step 1: Press the WPS/Reset button on the back panel of the router, as shown in Figure 4-3.
+You can also keep the default WPS status as Enabled and click the Add device button in Figure 4-2.
+Then choose "Press the button of the new device in two minutes" and click Connect, shown in Figure 4-4.

-Figure 4-3 Add A New Device
+Figure 4-4 Add A New Device

-- Step 2: Press and hold the WPS button of the client device directly. - Step 3: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 4: When the WPS LED is on, the client device has successfully connected to the router. - Step 5: Refer back to your client device or its documentation for further instructions.
+- Step 2: Press and hold the WPS button of the client device. - Step 3: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 4: When the WPS LED is on, the client device has successfully connected to the router.